Does Scrunch collect personal information from people using AI platforms like ChatGPT?

 Example

-When Scrunch tracks a prompt like “What’s the best project management software for remote teams?” across AI platforms, it collects: - The AI‑generated response text - Which brands are mentioned, where they appear, and the overall sentiment - Which websites are cited (including your site or competitors)
+If Scrunch tracks a prompt like “What’s the best project management software for remote teams?” it collects the AI response text, which brands are mentioned, and any website citations.

 It does not collect personally identifiable information about the person who asked the question.

 All “optional” data can be generated by Scrunch for faster onboarding.
-Customers can supply as much or as little of their own data as they like.
+Customers can supply as much or as little of their own data as they prefer.